The Demon-Haunted World: Misuse of psychiatric authority

 Sagan indicates that therapists can contribute to the growth of pseudoscience or the infusion of "false stories".
-He is critical of John Mack and his support of abduction cases, which were represented in his patients.
+He is critical of John Mack and his support of alien abduction cases, which were represented in his patients.

 Sagan writes about the story of Paul Ingram.
 Ingram's daughter reported that her father had sexually abused her.
 He was told that "sex offenders often repressed memories of their crimes."
 Ingram was eventually able to have a foggy visualization of the claimed events, and he suggested that perhaps "a demon might be responsible."
 Sagan describes how once Ingram started remembering events, so did several other individuals and family members.
 A "memory recovery" technique was performed on Ingram, and he confessed to the crimes.
 A medical examination was done on his daughter, where none of the scars she described were actually found.
 Sagan writes that Ingram later tried to plead innocence once "away from his daughters, his police colleagues, and his pastor."